Nastel/tnt4j-streams-zorka/README.md

 Also see (https://github.com/Nastel/tnt4j-streams/blob/master/README.md) chapter 'Running TNT4J-Streams'.

-## TNT4J-Streams-Zorka can be run:
+## TNT4J-Streams-Zorka can be run
 * As standalone application
     * write streams configuration file.
-See 'Streams configuration' chapter for more details
+See ['Streams configuration'](https://github.com/Nastel/tnt4j-streams/blob/master/README.md#streams-configuration) chapter for more details
     * configure Your loggers
     * use `bin/tnt4j-streams.bat` or `bin/tnt4j-streams.sh` to run standalone application
 * As API integrated into Your product
     * Write streams configuration file.
-See 'Streams configuration' chapter for more details
+See ['Streams configuration'](https://github.com/Nastel/tnt4j-streams/blob/master/README.md#streams-configuration) chapter for more details
     * use `StreamsAgent.runFromAPI(configFileName)` in your code
 * As Java agent attached to running JVM
     * use `bin/zorka-attach.bat` or `bin/zorka-attach.sh` to attach to running JVM and continue as standalone application

-## Samples:
+## Samples

 ### Running samples
 When release assemblies are built, samples are located in `samples` directory i.e.